 Not all expats will be immediately eligible to use the NHS, however, and some may have to pay a visa surcharge to do so.
 To find out more about this and how it affects their individual situation, expats should visit the UK government website.

-While the quality of care in public and private hospitals is on par, the NHS is notorious for its long waiting times.
+While the quality of care in public and private hospitals is on par, the NHS is notorious for its long waiting times, and comprehensive dental treatment isn't covered.
 To bypass this, some expats prefer to use private healthcare.
 This can be expensive, though, so expats are advised to invest in a comprehensive health insurance policy to ensure that costs are covered.

 Below is a list of some of London's top public and private hospitals.